10 Top Strategies To Make Exercise A Daily Habit

 6. Exercise During Your Peak Energy Times

-Research has shown that morning workouts are more effective for weight management than evening workouts.
+Morning workouts are more effective for weight management than evening workouts.
+That’s because for most of us, mornings are our high-energy times.

-A 2023 study by Tongyu and Bennett found that overweight and obese men who did a 30-minute moderate-intensity cardio workout three times a week lost more weight and had lower body fat after six weeks if they worked out in the morning.
+A 2023 study found overweight men who did 30 minutes of moderate-intensity cardio three times a week lost more weight and had lower body fat after six weeks if they worked out in the morning.

 • Go to bed and wake up at the same time each day, even on weekends.
 This will help regulate your sleep-wake cycle and make it easier to get out of bed in the morning.

 • Get some sunlight exposure as soon as you wake up.
-This will help boost your energy levels and alertness.
+Sunlight kickstarts your wakefulness and helps boost your energy levels and alertness.

-• Eat a light breakfast before your workout.
-This will give you the energy you need to power through your workout without feeling too full.
+• Eat something light (not a full breakfast) before your workout to power your workout without feeling too full.

 • Start your workout slowly and gradually increase the intensity.